kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/amazon-s3.md

 2. Paste the "Access Policy JSON" copied previously.
 3. Click through the "Next" buttons, adding the desired name, description, and tags.

+!!! note "Note: Enabling File Versioning"

+    If you have previously configured an S3 integration and would like to enable file versioning, update your existing policy to include permissions for the `s3:GetObjectVersion` Action.

 ### Step 3: Create a Role For Kolena to Assume

 Return to Kolena and copy the "Trust Policy JSON".